jonnonz1/nz-statute-book/acts/public/2020/covid-19-recovery-fast-track-consenting-act-2020.md

 ## Part 1 — Preliminary provisions

 ### 3 Repeal of this Act
-(1) This Act is repealed on the second anniversary of the date on which it receives the Royal assent.
+(1) This Act is repealed on 8 July 2023.
 (2) See section 8 and Schedule 1, which make provision for transitional, savings, and related matters.

 ### 4 Purpose